ajdiaz/dtools/doc/dt.1.rst

 ===========

 Distributed tools, aka dtools is a suite of programs to manage remotely a number of UNIX systems across SSH connection.
-Dtools do not support (yet) other connection type, if you need telnet connections or similar, maybe you can try PyDSH or other similar projects (read the Related Projects section below).

 The **dt** command is the main frontend for Distributed Tools.
 The **dt** command allows you to execute the *command* passed as argument in the host